Menalamba rebellion

 The Menalamba rebellion was an uprising in Madagascar by the Merina people that emerged in central Madagascar in response to the French capture of the royal palace in the capital city of Antananarivo in September 1895.
 It spread rapidly in 1896, threatening the capital, but French forces were successful in securing the surrender of many rebel groups in 1897.
 Elements of the rebellion continued sporadically until 1903.
 Menalamba rebels were mostly outlaws called "Fahavalo" led by Rabozaka and Rabezavana in the region of Anjozorobe between Alaotra lake and Betsiboka river and Rainibetsimisaraka in the region of Vakinankaratra.

 Background

 French diplomatic and military claims over the island of Madagascar – ongoing for more than four decades – intensified under the reigns of Queen Ranavalona II and Queen Ranavalona III, the island's final monarchs.
-Following a successful campaign under General Jacques Duchesne, France officially annexed Madagascar on January 1, 1896.
-That August, the French declared Madagascar to be their colony and exiled Malagasy Prime Minister Rainilaiarivony to Algiers (in Algeria) where he died the following year.
+Following a successful campaign under General Jacques Duchesne, the Queen surrendered on 14 September 1895.
+On 1 October 1895, the Merina Kingdom signed a treaty with France wherein it became a French protectorate.
+Upon the queen's signing of the treaty, the French government deposed Rainilaiarivony from his position as prime minister and commander-in-chief, and then exiled him to French Algeria On 6 February 1896.
 Queen Ranavalona III and much of her administration remained but were afforded no real political power.
 A civil governor, Hippolyte Laroche, was initially appointed to administer the territory.